Jaswan: Sikh Empire and British Raj

-In 1815, Maharaja Ranjit Singh ordered all his available forces to assemble at Sialkot.
+In 1809, Jaswan became a tributary of the Sikhs.
+In 1815, the Sikh Empire annexed Jaswan State and Umed Singh was reduced to a jagir.
+This is because Maharaja Ranjit Singh ordered all his available forces to assemble at Sialkot.
 The raja of Jaswan, Ummed Singh (1800–1849), failed to obey the summons and was fined a sum beyond his means.
 The raja was forced to relinquish his state to the Sikh emperor, and accepted a jagir of 21 villages and 12,000 Rs per annum.
-In 1848, he joined the Sikh in an unsuccessful revolt against the British.
-His palaces were plundered and razed to the ground, and his territory annexed.
-He was stripped of his title and exiled to Almora, where he died a year later.
+In 1848, he joined the Sikh in an unsuccessful revolt against the British during the second Anglo-Sikh war.
+His palaces were plundered and razed to the ground, and his territory annexed in 1849.
+He was stripped of his title and exiled to Almora, where he died a year later in 1854.
+Umed's son, Jai Singh, was also deported alongside his father and thus died in-exile as well.

 In 1877, the jagir in Jaswan, along with several other former properties in Rajpura and Amb, was restored to Ummed's grandson Ran Singh (b.
-1833), who also later acquired the jagir of Ramkot in Jammu upon marriage to a granddaughter of Maharaja Gulab Singh.
+1833), who also later acquired the jagir of Ramkot in Jammu upon Ran's son's marriage to a granddaughter of Maharaja Ranbir Singh of J&K State.
+Upon his son's marriage to Ranbir Singh's granddaughter, Ran Singh was granted a jagir at Mankot in Jammu.

 The titles claimed by the princes, however, were still denied any recognition until Raghunath Singh (b.
 1852) was granted the title of raja due to his Katoch lineage and marriages to two of the daughters of Maharaja Ranbir Singh of Jammu and Kashmir.
 The title could not be passed on through inheritance, and he could not administer his jagir.
-Raghunath Singh died in 1918, after which Laxman Singh succeeded him.
+Raghunath Singh died in 1918, after which Lachman Singh succeeded him.

+Rulers

+The clan of the rulers of Jaswan was Jaswal.
+The rulers originally appended Chand to their name but later would append Singh.

+List of rulers

+Religion

+In surviving portraits of the rajas from Raja Ajit Singh to Raja Umed Singh, they were all depicted wearing Vaishnava tilaks.

+Artwork

+There is evidence that a member of the Seu-Manaku-Nainsukh artisan family may have worked at Jaswan State at one time.
+However, no surviving paintings produced at Jaswan have come down to us.
+However, portraits produced in other hill states of some of the rulers of Jaswan have been recorded.